jumanah183/jumanah-mohammed_OS-Assignment3-Starter/ASSIGNMENT_DOCUMENTATION.md

 **Q**: What is deadlock?
 Explain TWO prevention techniques and what you did to prevent deadlocks in your code.

 **Your Answer**:
+A deadlock is a situation where two or more threads are blocked forever, each waiting for a resource held by the other.
+To prevent this, two common techniques are used:
+1. Lock Ordering: Ensuring that all threads acquire locks in the same predefined order to avoid circular wait.
+2. Using Try-Finally Blocks: Ensuring that a lock is always released even if an exception occurs during execution.
+In my code, I prevented deadlocks by strictly using the try-finally pattern.
+Every time a lock is acquired using lock(), the unlock() method is placed inside a finally block.
+This guarantees that the resource is never held indefinitely if the thread crashes or encounters an error.
+Additionally, since I used independent locks for independent resources, I avoided nested locking, which significantly reduces the risk of circular dependencies.
 [Your answer here - reference try-finally blocks, lock ordering, etc.]

 ---